celikfana-lab/hmicv-a/README.md

 # hmicv-a

+hatsune miku is cringe audio vedio

-lossless imiage format compressoi broke and itrs stuttery but when somone makes an isue i wil fix it cuz it works _for now_
+lossless animatoin and audio format compressoi broke and itrs stuttery but when somone makes an isue i wil fix it cuz it works _for now_